EitanKats/data-science-sem-b/README.md

 ------
 1. Classification improvement from semester A

-In this semester we talked about ensemble learning, can we use the new ensemble learning methods to improve the word we have done in the previous semester ?
+In this semester we talked about ensemble learning, can we use the new ensemble learning methods to improve the work from the previous semester ?

 ------